emyxiv/Dresser/README.md

     - select a slot
     - displays greyed out when selecting an items that isn't in dresser/armoire
     - context menu
+    - tasks to do
+      - get dyes
+      - buy from vendor
+      - take item from x inventory and put it in glamour chest
+      - select plate x and apply changes

 3. Gear Browser window
     - save inventories across disconnections